tarungarg/UI-Concept/kt.md

 https://react-docgen.dev/docs/getting-started/nodejs

+# Code Splitting (lazy, dynamic import) is on client side.
+To achieve it on server side
-# If you're doing SSR you'll want to consider using Loadable (https://github.com/gregberge/loadable-components) instead of React.lazy, as suggested by the official React.lazy
+If you're doing SSR you'll want to consider using Loadable (https://github.com/gregberge/loadable-components) instead of React.lazy, as suggested by the official React.lazy

 # Webpack prefetch, preload explained
 https://github.com/evanw/esbuild/issues/1240#issue-874351016